EdHarty/Kris-Kringle/README.md

 --------------- | -------------------------------- | ---------------
 Home page | By clicking the "home" link in the navigation bar or on the store logo, the browser redirects me to the home page. | PASS
 All products page | By clicking the "All Products" link in the navigation bar, the category shows a dropdown list with sort/filter options. | PASS
-Kris Kringle page | By clicking the "Kris Kringle" link in the navigation bar, the browser redirects me to the Kris Kringle landing page. | PASS
+Kris Kringle page | By clicking the "Kris Kringle" link in the navigation bar, the browser directs me to the Kris Kringle landing page. | PASS
-Christmas Gifts page | By clicking the "Christmas Gifts" link in the navigation bar, it redirects me to the Christmas Gifts product page. | PASS
+Christmas Gifts page | By clicking the "Christmas Gifts" link in the navigation bar, it directs me to the Christmas Gifts product page. | PASS
-Christmas Lighting page | By clicking the "Christmas Lighting" link in the navigation bar, the browser redirects me to the Christmas Lighting product page. | PASS
+Christmas Lighting page | By clicking the "Christmas Lighting" link in the navigation bar, the browser directs me to the Christmas Lighting product page. | PASS
 Special Offers page | By clicking the "Special Offers" link in the navigation bar, the category shows a dropdown list to sort/filter options. | PASS
-Register page | By clicking the "register" link in the navigation bar, the browser redirects me to the register page. | PASS Login / Logout page | By clicking the "login" or "logout links in the navigation bar, the browser redirects me to the login or logout page. | PASS
+Register page | By clicking the "Register" link in the navigation bar, the browser directs me to the register page. | PASS Login / Logout page | By clicking the "Login" or "Logout" links in the navigation bar, the browser directs me to the login or logout page. | PASS
-Shopping Bag page | By clicking the "Shopping Bag" icon in the navigation bar, the browser redirects me to the basket page. | PASS
+Shopping Bag page | By clicking the "Shopping Bag" icon in the navigation bar, the browser directs me to the basket page. | PASS
-My Profile page | By clicking the "My profile" link in the navigation bar, the browser redirects me to my profile page. | PASS
+My Profile page | By clicking the "My Profile" link in the navigation bar, the browser directs me to my profile page. | PASS Product Management page | By clicking the "Product Management" link as a site admin in the navigation bar, I am directed to the product management page. | PASS
-Product management page | By clicking the "product management" link as a site admin in the navigation bar, I am directed to the product management page. | PASS
+Blog Management page | By clicking the "Blog Management" link as a site admin in the navigation bar, the browser directs me to the blog management page. | PASS
-Blog management page | By clicking the "blog management" link as a sie admin in the navigation bar, the browser redirects me to the blog management page. | PASS
+My Reviews page | By clicking the "My Reviews" link as a site admin in the navigation bar, the browser directs me to the my reviews page. | PASS
 Search bar | When searching for a keyword, the results will show products that contain the keyword in the product name or description. | PASS
-Foreground & background colour | Checked foreground information is not distracted by background elements. | PASS Text | Checked that all fonts and colours used are consistent. | PASS
+Foreground & background colour | Checked foreground information is not effected by background elements. | PASS Text | Checked that all fonts and colours used are consistent. | PASS